 Engine and Performance

-The Cherokee 140 uses a Lycoming O-320 producing 150 horsepower.
+The Cherokee 140 uses a Lycoming O-320 making 150 horsepower.
 Cruise speed tops out at 108-112 knots at 75% power.
 Climb rate averages 660 fpm at sea level.
-The airplane feels underpowered on hot days or with full fuel and passengers.
+The airplane feels underpowered on hot days or with full fuel and passengers – that is just the reality.

-The Cherokee 180 runs a Lycoming O-360 making 180 horsepower.
+The Cherokee 180 runs a Lycoming O-360 producing 180 horsepower.
 It cruises at 122-126 knots and climbs at 1,060 fpm.
 The extra power makes a noticeable difference on takeoff and climb-out.
-The 180 handles high density altitude better than the 140.
+The 180 handles high density altitude much better than the 140.
+Probably should mention that I noticed this difference immediately the first time I flew a 180 after training in 140s.

 Useful Load and Capacity

-Cherokee 140s typically offer 860-920 pounds of useful load.
-With four adults aboard, you’re limited to partial fuel.
-The airplane works best as a two-person trainer or time-builder.
-Full fuel (50 gallons) leaves 620 pounds for people and bags.
+Cherokee 140s typically offer 860-920 pounds useful load.
+With four adults aboard, you are limited to partial fuel.
+The airplane works best as a two-person trainer.
+Full fuel at 50 gallons leaves 620 pounds for people and bags – not much room.

 Operating Costs

 Insurance premiums are nearly identical.
-Expect $1,200-1,800 annually for hull coverage on either airplane, assuming 100-200 hours pilot time and an instrument rating.
+Expect 1,200-1,800 dollars annually for hull coverage on either airplane.

 Handling Characteristics

 Both Cherokees fly similarly.
 The low wing provides stable flight in turbulence.
-Controls are heavier than Cessna’s spring-loaded systems but not unpleasant.
-The Cherokee rewards smooth inputs and doesn’t tolerate ham-fisted flying.
+Controls are heavier than Cessna spring-loaded systems but not unpleasant.
+The Cherokee rewards smooth inputs and does not tolerate ham-fisted flying.

-The 140 feels slower in every phase of flight.
+The 140 feels slower in every phase.
 Pattern work requires earlier power additions.
 Climbs take longer.
 Cross-country flights drag on.
-The 180’s extra speed makes trips noticeably quicker and more enjoyable.
+The 180 extra speed makes trips noticeably quicker.

 Ground handling is docile in both models.
-The nosewheel steers positively.
+Nosewheel steers positively.
 Visibility over the nose is adequate during taxi.
-Braking is effective without being grabby.
+Braking works well without grabbing.

 Which Should You Choose?

-Buy the Cherokee 140 if you’re primarily training for ratings, building time toward commercial minimums, or flying solo/with one passenger.
+Buy the Cherokee 140 if you are primarily training, building time toward commercial minimums, or flying solo.
 The lower fuel burn adds up over hundreds of hours.
 Many flight schools prefer 140s for this reason.

 Buy the Cherokee 180 if you plan cross-country trips, regularly fly with passengers, or operate from high-altitude airports.
-The performance increase justifies the extra $15-20 per flight hour.
-The 180 is simply more capable.
+The performance increase justifies the extra 15-20 dollars per flight hour.

 Market Considerations

-Parts availability is excellent for both models.
+Parts availability is excellent for both.
 Piper built thousands of Cherokees, and the aftermarket supports them fully.
 Finding a mechanic familiar with PA-28s is easy anywhere in the country.

 The Cherokee 180 outsells the 140 on the used market.
 Buyers prefer the extra performance despite higher operating costs.
-If resale value matters, the 180 moves faster when it’s time to upgrade.
+If resale matters, the 180 moves faster when it is time to upgrade.

 Join the Aircraft Insider Community